cvitolo/curvenumber/README.md

 ### Dependencies

-The curbvenumber package, as well as the examples in the vignette, depend on a number of CRAN packages.
+The curvenumber package, as well as the examples in the vignette, depend on a number of CRAN packages.
 Check for missing dependencies and install them:

 ``` r
 packs <- c("dplyr", "zoo", "tgp", "stats", "utils", "BH", "Rcpp", "testthat",